ayoshi/dash-at-point-pack/README.md

 dash-at-point-pack
 ========

-A pack to use dash help tool from emacs  (MAC only)
+An emacs-live live pack to use dash documentation browser directly from emacs  (Mac only)

 # install